FajarLeo/Scanner/api/README.md

 # Scanner
-Software quality scanner for website by FajarLeo
+Software quality scanner for website by FajarLeo.Co